Special right triangle

-A special right triangle is a right triangle with some regular feature that makes calculations on the triangle easier, or for which simple formulas exist.
-For example, a right triangle may have angles that form simple relationships, such as 45°–45°–90°.
-This is called an "angle-based" right triangle.
-A "side-based" right triangle is one in which the lengths of the sides form ratios of whole numbers, such as 3 : 4 : 5, or of other special numbers such as the golden ratio.
-Knowing the relationships of the angles or ratios of sides of these special right triangles allows one to quickly calculate various lengths in geometric problems without resorting to more advanced methods.
+A special right triangle is a right triangle with some notable feature that makes calculations on the triangle easier, or for which simple formulas exist.

+The various relationships between the angles and sides of such triangles allow one to quickly calculate some useful quantities in geometric problems without resorting to more advanced methods.

 Angle-based

-"Angle-based" special right triangles are specified by the relationships of the angles of which the triangle is composed.
+Angle-based special right triangles are those involving some special relationship between the triangle's three angle measures.
 The angles of these triangles are such that the larger (right) angle, which is 90 degrees or π/2 radians, is equal to the sum of the other two angles.

-The side lengths are generally deduced from the basis of the unit circle or other geometric methods.
-This approach may be used to rapidly reproduce the values of trigonometric functions for the angles 30°, 45°, and 60°.
+The side lengths of these triangles can be deduced based on the unit circle, or with the use of other geometric methods; and these approaches may be extended to produce the values of trigonometric functions for some common angles, shown in the table below.

-Special triangles are used to aid in calculating common trigonometric functions, as below:

 The 45°–45°–90° triangle, the 30°–60°–90° triangle, and the equilateral/equiangular (60°–60°–60°) triangle are the three Möbius triangles in the plane, meaning that they tessellate the plane via reflections in their sides; see Triangle group.